ggxchain/ggxnode/examples/adding-new-validator/README.md

 # Managing validator list

 This document shows how to add and remove the validator.
-Currently, the Golden Gate runs a Federated POA.
+Currently, the GGX chain runs a POS.
 There are two ways to add or remove the validator:

 * Using the sudo extrinsic to the validator_manager pallet.